CLUB TOURNAMENT POLICIES

 RPGC has the following Pace of Play regulation in effect:

 If your group is more than a hole behind for more than one hole, each member of the group will receive a 2-stroke penalty.
 Continued infractions will be dealt with as follows:

 First offense: 2-stroke penalty.

-Second offense: 2-stroke penalty and three tournament suspension.
+Second offense: On the spot DQ and three-month tournament suspension.

-Third offense: 2-stroke penalty and one year suspension.
+Third offense: On the spot DQ and one year-tournament suspension.

 All penalties are subject to full review by the Pace of Play Committee.

 Remember the #1 rule in Pace of Play: Keep up with the group in front of you.
 No excuses.
 The group behind you is irrelevant, do not worry about them.
 Your group must keep the pace with the group in front of you.
 Period.

 Follow these tips to increase the pace of play: